 May 5: Cinco de Mayo (Nacho Libre)

 Many Americans celebrate Cinco de Mayo by wearing sombreros and drinking tequila, but this holiday isn’t the Independence Day celebration most think it is.
 It’s actually a commemoration of a Mexican victory during the Franco-Mexican War, a later conflict than the Mexican War of Independence.
 In fact, Cinco de Mayo is celebrated more widely in the U.S. than in Mexico.

 That’s what makes Nacho Libre such a perfect film for this holiday.
 An Americanized take on Mexican wrestling, it’s funny without being mocking.
 With Jack Black in the starring role, you know you can count on it never to take itself too seriously.
 This is a great choice when you want to kick back with some margaritas and homemade tacos.
 You can even set the language to Spanish if you want a more authentic atmosphere!

 November 5: Guy Fawkes Day (V for Vendetta)

 A lot of Americans only know about Guy Fawkes Day from the V for Vendetta series.
 The actual holiday is a commemoration of the Gunpowder Plot, a foiled supposed attempt to blow up the British parliament in 1605 which is celebrated by lighting bonfires at which effigies of Guy Fawkes are burnt.
 Others wear masks of the famous traitor and run through the streets causing mischief.

 Based on the graphic novel of the same name, V for Vendetta takes place in an Orwellian dystopia in which the iconic mask of Guy Fawkes becomes a focal point for resistance against an oppressive world order.
-Not only is the Guy Fawkes legend central to the plot, the movie’s message of fighting against an unfair system is the perfect attitude to match the atmosphere.
+Not only is the Guy Fawkes legend central to the plot, but the movie’s message of fighting against an unfair system is also the perfect attitude to match the atmosphere.